-Anta's investment is accelerating, but its main brand is falling behind.
+Anta's investment is accelerating, and the main brand should feel some pressure.

 Author | Xie Yunzi